Characters: Jo Jos Bizarre Adventure Part 2

 - Manly Tears: Frequently in Part 2.
 On one occasion (Caesar's death), an entire page was devoted to his Manly Tears.

 - Mary Tzu: In-universe: Kars eventually starts to believe this, and Joseph decides to play along to piss him off.
-His thoughts, however, reveal he doesn't plan nearly as much as he claims to do.
+His thoughts, however, reveal he doesn't plan nearly as much as he claims to do, but is willing to say that he did just to piss Kars off.

 - The Mean Brit: The fact that he's British is commented on more than a few times and he is, let's be honest, kind of a Troll.
 He's still a good guy, though.